Soundproofing Sydney

 Studio & music-space isolation

-Home studio and listening room acoustic design for loud instruments, monitoring, vibration and neighbour impact, where expectations must be technically realistic.
+Home studio and listening room acoustic design for loud instruments, monitoring, vibration and neighbour impact, where expectations must be technically realistic as well as architecturally workable.

 Envelope weak points & retrofit confusion